 There is an important emphasis in federal financial aid regulations that could cause your federal aid to be reduced if you enroll in ineligible coursework.
 Starting in the Fall 2023 semester, only courses that count toward your program of study (your declared major) can be counted toward enrollment status to determine eligibility for federal financial aid programs.
-For a course to be counted toward enrollment status for federal aid, it must be part of your Course Program of Study (CPOS) or be necessary to help you earn the total units required to complete your degree.
+For a course to be counted toward enrollment status for federal aid, it must be part of your Course Program of Study (CPOS) or be necessary to help you earn the total units required to complete your degree or certificate.
 Not paying attention to this rule could affect your full-time enrollment status and ultimately your federal aid awards.

 Why Is This Important

-A program of study consists of courses required to complete a degree, inclusive of required coursework within the major/degree.
-The specific courses for a student are identified through IVC's degree evaluation tool (DegreeWorks).
+A program of study consists of courses required to complete a degree or certificate, inclusive of required coursework within the major/degree.
+The specific courses for a student are identified through IVC's degree evaluation tool (DegreeWorks

 Starting in the Fall 2023 semester, taking classes that are not in your Course Program of Study for your officially declared major may result in a reduction to your federal financial aid.

 What Types of Aid are Affected by CPOS?

 Disbursement of federal financial aid programs (i.e., Pell Grant, SEOG, and Work-Study) is based on coursework that counts toward the program of study.
 State aid like Cal Grant and the California College Promise Grant (CCPG), which waives course fees for eligible California residents, is not subject to the same regulatory restrictions.

 Make it Count! – Utilize IVC's Counseling Services

-As a student, counselors are available to you to assist with discussing your short-term and long-term educational goals, the best degree fit for you at IVC, and planning your courses each term to help you complete your declared degree as efficiently and effectively as possible.
+As a student, counselors are available to you to assist with discussing your short-term and long-term educational goals, the best program fit for you at IVC, and planning your courses each term to help you complete your declared degree or certificate as efficiently and effectively as possible.

 Officially Declare Your Major